Background, company overview and products...

 We have noticed time and time again the discussion about how the conversions currently in the market place differ from each other, but have never seen a detailed discussion, point by point, as to how our company, company's engines, and components are different from the competition.
 So we'll fill in the details.

-Great Plains Aircraft has been commercially selling VW engine kits, and conversion parts continuously since 1982.
-This year (2013) we mark our 31st year in business.
+Great Plains Aircraft had been commercially selling VW engine kits, and conversion parts continuously since 1982.
+This year (2015) we mark our 33rd year in business.
 In the U.S., only RevMaster has been selling VW conversions for sport aircraft for a longer period than us.

-The most popular engine configuration is the Front Drive direct drive engine.
+The most popular engine configuration is the Front Drive (direct drive) engine.
 This is driven off the pulley end of the crankshaft.
 Displacements from 1600cc up to 2276cc are available.
 A wide variety of accessories and accessory packages are available.
-From single ignition hand start, to dual ignition, 35 amp 3 phase alternator, accessory housing and geared starter - the choice is yours.
-We have direct drive engines to fit just about any engine budget.
+From single ignition, to hand start, to dual ignition, 35 amp 3 phase alternator, accessory housing and geared starter.
+The choice is yours.

-The re-drive engines are available in kit form or you can purchase just the drive itself and build your own engine.
-The most popular engine sizes are the 1915cc, the 2180cc and the 2276cc motors.
-The standard set up features starter, 35 amp 3 phase alternator, 009 type distributor, choice of drive ratio, top mounted Weber carburetor and intake manifold, accessory case and remote oil cooler.
+The most popular engine sizes for the Reduction Drive are the 1915cc, the 2180cc and the 2276cc motors.
+We have Accessory Packages for the Reduction Drive engine.
+The standard Accessory Package for the Reduction Drive features a starter, 35 amp 3 phase alternator, 009 type distributor, choice of drive ratio, top mounted carburetor and intake manifold, accessory case and remote oil cooler.
 They can be fitted with either dual electronic ignition or can use one magneto and one electronic ignition system.
-The re-drive VW engines are used in many of the WW1 type aircraft - Zenith 701, several of the Cub look-alikes, Storch replicas and a few trike's (flying wings).
+The re-drive VW engines are used in many of the WW1 type aircraft, several of the Cub look-alikes, and Storch replicas.
 They can deliver outstanding take off and rate of climb, when matched to the correct aircraft.
+The main limitation of a re-drive aircooled engine is heat.

-For starters, we offer a complete range of engine kits, drives, accessories and individual parts for sport aircraft that is unmatched by any company in the U.S. or worldwide.
-Bearings, cams, stud kits, heads, cases, accessory case kits, cool tins, carburetors, secondary ignition systems, magnetos, plugs, wire sets, 3 different prop hub styles, instruments, piston and cylinder sets you get the idea.
+For starters, we offer many Type 1 VW engine parts and accessories and individual parts for sport aircraft.
+Bearings, cams, stud kits, heads, cases, accessory case kits, cool tins, carburetors, secondary ignition systems, magnetos, plugs, wire sets, 2 different prop hub styles, instruments, piston and cylinder sets.
+You get the idea!

 The heart of the engine is the crankshaft.
 It has to be able to absorb, dissipate and transmit.
 Our 82mm forged E4340 steel crankshaft is made specifically for aircraft use.
 It features a rectangle flat milled key for the prop hub.
 The crankshaft has a 3 degree taper on it that is mated to our Force One prop hub.
 The bolt that retains the hub is a fine thread bolt that is 3.5" long.
 The threads in the crankshaft are machined in the crankshaft about 3" down from the end.
 For the first 1.250" the thread is relieved so the pulling or retention loads is placed at the rear of the thread in the larger diameter of the crankshaft.
 This crankshaft is made specifically for the rigors of driving a propeller.
 It is not an "out of the box" automotive crankshaft as used by one competitor.
-In the 18+ years this current crankshaft design has been manufactured, it has never suffered a failure.
+In the 25+ years this current crankshaft design has been manufactured, it has never suffered a failure.
 Our E4340 crank is manufactured from a forged billet and machined in the USA.
-Our 1045 forged steel crankshaft is forged in Germany and machined in the USA.
+69mm crankshafts are made from a 4140 forging.

 The Force One Prop Hub and Main Bearing.